PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch13/wob_fixes/readme.md

 As there is no open-sourced version of WoB or other Universe docker images, the only way to fix this is to change the image directly.
 Below are the instruction how to do this.

+Another issue found a bit later is that reward proxy daemon is constantly overwrites the reward data.
+This problem is fixed by the second patch.

 ## Starting the image